fkr4eng/stafo/data/formalized_statements0.md

 - // snippet(21)
 - There is a class: 'multiset'.
-- 'multiset' has the verbal description 'A multiset is a finite collection of elements that allows for repetition.'.
+- 'multiset' has the verbal description "A multiset is a finite collection of elements that allows for repetition.".
 - 'multiset' has the associated LaTeX notation `$\{arg1\}_{\rmms}`.
 - // explanation: `arg1` represents the elements of the multiset.